-The flavor comes from the union of the chiles, pork, onions, garlic, plus the toppings of radishes, cilantro avocado, and tortilla chips.
+The flavor comes from the union of chiles, pork, onions, and garlic, plus the toppings of radishes, cilantro avocado, and tortilla chips.
 It tastes rich and heavy, yet the fresh toppings lighten the flavor and add irresistible contrast.

 Yes, you can.
 Be sure to cover the lid with a towel, to protect against hot liquid splashing out.